-The best free video editing software will make everyday tasks like trimming, combining and applying filters to clips as simple as possible.
-All the tools we've picked here are totally free to use, and won't leave unsightly watermarks on your finished projects.
+The best free and premium video editing software will make everyday tasks like trimming, combining and applying filters to clips as simple as possible, and all the tools we've picked here are the very best in their class.

-If you're a total beginner, there are affordable video editors that will make the whole process as easy as possible, with automated tools that will optimize and transform your clips with just a couple of clicks.
-These user-friendly editors offer a gentle introduction to video editing, so you'll learn the basics and be able to make the step up to a more advanced program when you're ready.
+If you're a beginner, there are free video editors that will make the whole process as easy as can be and don't cost a penny.
+These user-friendly editors offer a gentle introduction to video editing, so you'll learn the basics and be able to make the step up to a more advanced premium program when you're ready.

 1. Adobe Premiere Pro CC

 Dedicate the time to mastering Premiere Pro and reap the rewards

 Platform: Windows/Mac | Free trial: 7 days | Upload straight to YouTube: Yes | 8K support: Yes | 360 support: Yes | Purchase type: Subscription

 Adobe Premiere Pro is an industry-standard video editor and getting the most from it will require an investment of time as well as cash, but if you’re serious about video then it’s well worth the effort.

 There's a vast assortment of stackable audio and video filters, support for 360-degree and VR video, native support for a huge number of raw file formats, and the ability to work collaboratively with others.
 You can even start editing your videos before they've finished importing.